How to Wash a Down Comforter

 Even if the comforter appears to be completely dry with the down fluffed and well-distributed when you get home, hang it outdoors in a sunny area or an area inside the house that will allow air to circulate all around it.

-NOTE: Not all down and feathers are pure white in color.
+Not all down and feathers are pure white in color.
 Some are brown, some white with black edges.
-When the comforter is wet, you may see a very dark color showing through.
+When the comforter, aka duvet, is wet, you may see a very dark color showing through.
 Don’t panic.
 It’s not mold.
 That’s the natural color of your down or feather filling.
 As it dries, it will return to its normal appearance.

 Step 8: Keep it covered

-If you don’t use one already, you need a “duvet cover” for your down comforter.
+If you don’t use one already, you need a duvet cover for your down duvet.
 A duvet cover is like a big pillowcase for the comforter.
 It keeps it clean and can be slipped off and laundered.

-The comforter itself (also known as a “duvet insert”) is a blanket with a cotton cover filled with down, feathers, polyester, etc. If you are careful always to keep your comforter in a duvet cover while it is being used on a bed, you should not have to clean (wash, dry clean, whatever you opt to do) more often than 3 to 5 years.
+The comforter itself (also referred to as a duvet insert) is a blanket with a cotton cover filled with down, feathers, polyester, etc. If you are careful always to keep your comforter in a duvet cover while it is being used on a bed, you should not have to clean (wash, dry clean, whatever you opt to do) more often than 3 to 5 years.

 Ensuring you always keep your down comforter inside a washable duvet cover will cut down on the number of times it needs to be laundered in its lifetime.
 Just make sure you wash the duvet cover monthly.

 All-natural down is a durable and easy-to-clean material for bedding.
 With a wash now and then, your down comforter will stay beautiful and warm for a long time.
 Lucky for you, care is easy.